What is chronic venous insufficiency (CVI)?

 How we find this illness

-Generally, the discovery of venous insufficiency comes by means of a duplex ultrasound.
+Generally, the discovery of venous insufficiency comes by means of duplex ultrasound.
 This is a non-invasive imaging procedure that scans the calf muscles, vein valves, and leg veins.
 These are the most common places that insufficiency is found.

 Most vein diseases are visible and found using ultrasound technology very similar to that used during pregnancy to check the status of the baby.